overturetool/overturetool.github.io/_netmeetings/Net-Meeting-128.md

 ### VDM for VSCode

 * Added coverage.
-Need to move from private repository to Overture and establish a rolling release process (this can be done by the new intern as well)
+Need to move from private repository to Overture and establish a rolling release process (this can be done by the new intern as well).
+* Some small fixes added as a result of using the tool to work on the FMI static/dynamic models.

 ##  Release Planning